Last Updated on

 That’s about it as far as onboarding on LeadPages goes.
-It’s good to get you over the initial hurdle of creating your first landing page, but then you’re on your own.
+It’s good to get you over the initial hurdle of creating your first landing page with the landing page tool, but then you’re on your own.

 Unless I missed it somehow, there’s not even a standard welcome email.